nsidc/search-solr-tools/README.md

 This is a collection of:

-* Ruby files and rake tasks to transform ISO into SOLR documents
+* Ruby files and rake tasks to transform ISO into Solr documents
 * Rake tasks to harvest NSIDC and ADE data

 ## Working on the Project